JosephNaberhaus/go-mitizen/README.md

 ```

 #### From Source
 Download repository via Git or as a Zip.
-Then run
+Then run:

 ```
 go build